 Try to find a review of a 2019 album by a locally based jazz musician anywhere but Plastic Sax.
 Not one exists.
 Yet releases by Chicago artists- especially those by the hugely influential International Anthem Recording Co.- are regularly given serious consideration at prominent outlets including Downbeat, The New York Times and Pitchfork.

 If you talk to almost any Kansas City jazz musician for more than five minutes, he or she will bemoan the lack of rooms for unconventional sounds.
-In addition to renowned straight-ahead clubs including Andy’s Jazz Club & Restaurant, the Green Mill, Jazz Showcase, Chicago has spaces designed for innovation including Constellation, Elastic Arts and Hungry Brain.
+In addition to renowned straight-ahead clubs including Andy’s Jazz Club & Restaurant, the Green Mill and Jazz Showcase, Chicago has spaces designed for innovation including Constellation, Elastic Arts and Hungry Brain.

 Plastic Sax is the sole forum in Kansas City reporting on jazz every week.
 Howard Reich writes extensively about jazz for The Chicago Tribune.
 The Chicago Reader is also dedicated to covering the scene.
 Chicago Jazz Magazine is among the specialty publications.
 KKFI- the only viable radio outlet for jazz in Kansas City- plays 15 hours of jazz a week.
 Chicago’s WDCB- one of several Chicago stations programming jazz- offers more than 15 hours of jazz every day.